 The SMP process is consistent with the Nevada Strategic Highway Safety Plan's goals of reducing crashes and fatalities, particularly at intersections, in half by 2030.

-McCarren Boulevard, City of Reno
+McCarran Boulevard, City of Sparks

 The Nevada Department of Transportation (NDOT) Traffic Safety Engineering Division initiated a SMP to be conducted for a portion of McCarran Boulevard from Greg Street to Probasco Way in Sparks, Nevada.
 The SMP process conducts an existing conditions analysis that includes reviewing existing traffic, crash data, land use, and field conditions.
 The existing conditions analysis provides the foundation for development, evaluation, and recommendations for improvements to enhance safety for all users within the corridor.
 This corridor was selected by NDOT’s Traffic Safety Engineering Division as a high crash corridor with a need for identifying safety improvements to reduce fatalities and serious injuries of all road users.
 The full report is located here: McCarran Boulevard Safety Management Plan.